The Services Division is supervised by Captain Warren Stephens. The division is divided into smaller specialized units called Bureaus.

 The Civil Bureau consists of deputies who specialize in the service and execution of Civil Processes in Union County.
-The Bureau is supervised by a Lieutenant, Sergeant, and Corporal.
+The Bureau is supervised by a Lieutenant, and a Sergeant.

 Civil Processes are issued by the court and include, but are not limited to Evictions, Summonses, Domestic Violence Protective Orders, Juvenile documents, and various Writs.

-In addition to these responsibilities, the Civil Officers perform other functions such as extra-duty employment assignments, evidence control and special detail and dignitary escorts.
+In addition to these responsibilities, the Civil Officers perform other functions such as needed, such as answering calls for service, special details, and dignitary escorts.

 Civil Process Status >>